State of the Union: Donald Trump heralds America's 'blazing' future | DW | 05.02.2020

 Democrats respond

-Though House Speaker Pelosi gave a strong symbolic response to Trump's speech, Michigan Governor Gretchen Whitmer delivered the Democrats' official response to the president's State of the Union address on Tuesday, using much of her speech to tout her party's efforts to ease healthcare costs and to highlight how everyday Americans are struggling to pay their bills.
+Though House Speaker Pelosi gave a strong symbolic response to Trump's speech, Michigan Governor Gretchen Whitmer delivered the Democrats' official response to the president's State of the Union address.
+Whitmer used much of her speech to tout her party's efforts to ease health care costs and to highlight how everyday Americans are struggling to pay their bills.

 Whitmer's nearly 11-minute speech, from East Lansing High School, also touched on Trump's behavior on social media, saying: "Bullying people on Twitter doesn't fix bridges — it burns them."